 The Stuttgart Region participates actively in the following European networks:

 METREX (The network of European Metropolitan Regions and Areas)

 METREX is a network of more than 50 metropolitan regions and areas in Europe.
 Observers come from the USA and Asia.
 The aim of the network is to provide a platform for the exchange of experiences in relation to spatial planning and regional development issues and to take joint action on issues of common interest.
-Dr. Nicola Schelling, Regional Director of Verband Region Stuttgart, has been the President of METREX since April 2014.
+Thomas Kiwitt, Director Planning of the Verband Region Stuttgart is member of the Managing Committee of METREX since April 2021.